fleetdm/fleet/handbook/marketing/README.md

 - Consider sharing the contribution on social media
 - Ask if we could send the contributor any swag
 - If yes, follow the steps of creating a magic link in Postal to send.

+### Run a new ad or change an existing ad
+Any changes to the current running ads visible to a user, including designs, keywords, or targeting, are approved in 🦢🗣 Design review (#g-website), which [occurs regularly](https://fleetdm.com/handbook/company/product-groups#design-reviews) and is open to all fleeties.
+1. Add your proposal to the [website design review agenda](https://docs.google.com/document/d/1Q73ublh9bcIL01JsY--gpZRd3KPT_KCX-F0RaorKJcM/edit)
+2. Compare existing ads against the newly proposed ad within the corresponding ad platform. ([Google Ads](https://ads.google.com/home/), [LinkedIn Campaign Manager](https://www.linkedin.com/campaignmanager/), etc.)
+3. If your change is approved, Field Marketer makes changes and creates a calendar reminder to check performance two weeks from the date changes were made.

 ## Rituals
 <rituals :rituals="rituals['handbook/marketing/marketing.rituals.yml']"></rituals>